jeremander/fancy-dataclass/docs/toml.md

 enabled = true
 ```

-You can load the data from the file as well:
+Load the data from a TOML file:

 ```python
 >>> with open('db_config.toml') as f: